Avoid Scams and Fraudulent Listings

 Rental Search Safety Tips

+We offer a neutral online advertising venue for potential renters, landlords, and property managers to obtain and exchange preliminary real estate information with each other.
 We take great pride in the fact that the vast majority of listings on ApartmentGuide.com are legitimate; however, please be aware that some individuals may post property rental listings for the sole purpose of scamming a potential renter.
 While we do everything we can to help and protect renters using ApartmentGuide.com, occasionally we hear about unusual or suspicious communications between potential renters and individuals posing as property owners which resulted in the renter being scammed.
 For this reason, we have compiled the following list of tips on recognizing potential scams to help provide a safer online rental experience.

 If it seems "too good to be true," it probably is and you should beware.

 Does the monthly rent for the apartment seem unusually low or significantly less than market value for the area?
 Investigate similar apartments in your desired area to determine the approximate rent that you should expect to pay.
 Trust your instincts, never send money without seeing the rental, stop all communications and walk away from any suspicious situation.

 Make sure to meet your prospective landlord or property manager in person before deciding to rent an apartment or providing any personal information about you.
 If you feel like any contact or communication you are receiving is suspicious, look up the individual’s name or company online to see if you can find any further information.